awesome-reveal/react-awesome-reveal/packages/website/src/pages/docs/attention-seekers.md

 # Attention Seekers

-The attention seeker effects are rendered by the `<AttentionSeeker />` component, which accept an `effect` prop with the following values:
+The attention seeker effects are rendered by the `AttentionSeeker` component, which accepts an `effect` prop with the following values:

 - `"bounce"`
 - `"flash"`